telerik/blazor-docs/components/grid/grouping/load-on-demand.md

 ## Basics

-To enable load-on-demand for the groups, set the `LoadGroupsOnDemand` parameter of the grid to `true`.
-In this mode, the grid behaves as usual while there is no grouping, and you can use this together with [Virtual Scrolling for the rows]({%slug components/grid/virtual-scrolling%}).
+To enable load-on-demand for the groups, set `LoadGroupsOnDemand="true"` for the Grid.
+In this mode, the Grid behaves as usual when there is no grouping, and you can use this together with [Virtual Scrolling for the rows]({%slug components/grid/virtual-scrolling%}).

-Once grouping is applied (either manually by the user, or through the grid [state]({%slug grid-state%}#set-grid-options-through-state)), the groups will now show up collapsed by default.
-When a group is expanded by the user its data is requested from the data source - if you provide all the `Data` to the grid, the grid will perform the operations for you, for details about server operations, see below.
+Once grouping is applied (either manually by the user, or through the Grid [state]({%slug grid-state%}#set-grid-options-through-state)), the groups will now show up collapsed by default.
+When the user expands a group, all its rows will be requested from the data source.
+If you provide all the `Data` to the Grid, the component will perform the operations for you.
+For details about server operations, see below.

-Each group header, each group footer and the grid footer will count as rows in the grid for the purposes of paging.
+Each group header, each group footer and the Grid footer will count as rows for the purposes of paging.
 Until you expand a group, its child items are not counted and shown in the `Total` count for the purposes of paging.

 ### Server Operations

-When loading data on demand through the [OnRead event]({%slug components/grid/manual-operations%}), there can be three different kinds of requests, depending on the data that is needed:
+When loading data on demand through the [OnRead event]({%slug components/grid/manual-operations%}), there can be three different kinds of requests, depending on the needed data:

-* If there is no grouping, the request is as usual - no additional parameters or settings are added to it by the grid.
+* If there is no grouping, the request is as usual - no additional parameters or settings are added by the Grid.

 * If there is grouping and the grid needs a list of groups, the `GroupPaging` parameter of its `DataSourceRequest` will be set to `true`.

     * If the currently expanded group row has subgroups, a request is sent with the `GroupPaging` parameter set to `true`, prompting that the response must include the total of items in the sub group and return a collection of groups once again, instead of a collection of models.

-    * If the grid starts with grouping set, it will make one request for the list of all the groups, and will keep them in memory for paging, so a paging operation will not call `OnRead` again.
+    * If the Grid starts with grouping set, it will make one request for the list of all groups, and will keep them in memory for paging.

 * If the currently expanded group row does not have subgroups, the `Filter` parameter of the `DataSourceRequest` will contain the group value (and the values of any subgroups) for which the items are requested.
-The `PageSize` of that request is set to `0` so the grid gets all items for that group.
-The `OnRead` event will fire every time you expand a group to get the items for that group.
+The `PageSize` of that request is set to `0` so the Grid gets all items for that group.
+The `OnRead` event will fire every time you expand a group to get all items for that group.

+While grouping is active, paging and virtual scrolling operations do not trigger `OnRead`, because the Grid already has all the group headers and all the items from the currently expanded groups.

 ## Examples

 This section contains the following examples:

 * [Regular Paging and Group Load On Demand](#regular-paging-and-group-load-on-demand) - a basic example how to enable the feature
-* [Virtual Scrolling, Group Load On Demand and Server Data Operations](#virtual-scrolling-group-load-on-demand-and-server-side-data-operations) - mimics an actual data service to implement load on demand for the data when the user expands a group or when they scroll to need a new set of available groups.
-Also showcases how to set the initial grid state to include grouping.
+* [Virtual Scrolling, Group Load On Demand and Server Data Operations](#virtual-scrolling-group-load-on-demand-and-server-side-data-operations) - mimics an actual data service to implement load on demand when the user expands a group.
+No requests are made during scrolling.
+The `PageSize` determines the number of rendered rows, but not the number of expected rows in data requests.
+The example also shows how to set the initial Grid state to include grouping.

 ### Regular Paging and Group Load On Demand